FTJ07/webpack/README.md

         Based on file size this work either resource or inline
     4. module/source
         this import whole data as string and than inject it

+# Loader
+    This is used to load file such as css, less, sass, xml etc For using loader need to install them